-The longest living planet earth.
+The longest-living person on planet earth.
 The most famous centenarians

-Probably, each of us was visited by the thought that we would like to live as long as possible.
-Perhaps someone is not averse to claiming the title of "The longest living person in the world."
-So, who are centenarians and what is the secret of their longevity?
+Probably each of us has had the thought that we would like to live as long as possible.
+Perhaps someone would not mind claiming the title of “Longest living person in the world.”
+So, who are the centenarians and what is the secret of their longevity?

-A long-liver among the human race is one whose age is much more than the average norm.
-Each country has its own age limit.
+A long-liver among the human race is considered to be one whose age is significantly greater than the average statistical norm.
+Each country has its own age for centenarians.
 For example, in the USA this figure is 85 years, in Russia - 90 years.
-The global centenarian is 90 years old.
+The global longevity is 90 years.

-Based on the official data of the Book of Records, the longest-lived person in the world among women is Jeanne-Louise Kalman from France, who has reached 122 years old, and among men, Jiroemon Kimura from Japan, who lived to 116 years old.
+If we rely on official data from the Book of Records, the longest-living person in the world among women is Jeanne-Louise Calment from France, who reached 122 years, and among men, Jiroemon Kimura from Japan, who lived to 116 years.
 Let's get to know them a little better.

-Longest living person in the world: Jeanne Calment
+Longest living person in the world: Jeanne Kalment

-In her life, this respectable lady has never encountered work, which, in her opinion, is the secret of longevity.
+In her life, this respectable lady has never faced work, which, in her opinion, is the secret of longevity.
 Instead of wasting time sitting in the office, Kelman worked out.
 Her program included a wide variety of sports - from tennis to fencing.
-My long life the Frenchwoman associated with the fact that she ate a lot of vegetables and practically did not eat meat products.
-It is worth noting that Jeanne Kelman smoked even at her one hundred and seventeen years old.
-The reason for quitting smoking was not at all the state of her health, but the very fact that she had to ask someone to light a cigarette, since she herself almost lost her sight.
-Jeanne Kelman died in August 1997.
+My long life the French woman attributed it to the fact that she ate a lot of vegetables and practically did not eat meat products.
+It is worth noting that Zhanna Kelman smoked even at one hundred and seventeen years old.
+The reason for giving up smoking was not the state of her health, but the very fact that she had to ask someone to light a cigarette, since she herself had almost lost her sight.
+Zhanna Kelman died in August 1997.

-Famous centenarians of the XXI century: Jiroemon Kimura
+Famous centenarians of the 21st century: Jiroemon Kimura

-He was born in the city of Ketango, worked at the post office until retirement.
-But instead of a well-deserved rest, I decided to do agriculture.
-Kimura celebrated his 116th birthday in the circle of a huge number of relatives: 15 grandchildren, 24 great-grandchildren and 14 great-great-grandchildren.
-The mayor of Ketango came to visit him personally for his birthday.
+He was born in the city of Ketango and worked at the post office until retirement.
+But instead of a well-deserved rest, I decided to take up agriculture.
+Kimura celebrated his 116th birthday with a huge number of relatives: 15 grandchildren, 24 great-grandchildren and 14 great-great-grandchildren.
+The mayor of Ketango came to see him personally for his birthday.
 In order to live at least a hundred years, you need to eat fish.
 This is the secret of longevity from the point of view of this centenarian.
 The Japanese did not drink alcohol, did not overeat, but smoked.
 Jiroemon Kimura died on June 12, 2013.

-If we take historical data, then the title of "The oldest person in the world" deserves the Chinese Li Ching-Yun.
-He died in 1933 at the age of 256.
-Throughout his life, he had 23 wives and 180 heirs.
+If we take historical data, then the title of “The Oldest Man in the World” deserves the Chinese Lee Ching-Yun.
+He died in 1933 at the age of 256 years.
+Throughout his life he had 23 wives and 180 heirs.
 Physically, Lee Ching-Yun was strong: at the age of 70 he taught martial arts in the Chinese army.
-To improve his health, the man used infusions from medicinal herbs that I collected myself.
+To strengthen his health, the man drank infusions from medicinal herbs which he collected himself.
 Doing exercises with early childhood, peace of mind, eating rice and wine is the secret of Lee Ching-Yun's longevity.
-According to China's archives, the world's longest-lived person received 150th and 200th anniversary congratulations from the Chinese Imperial Government.
+According to Chinese archives, the world's longest living man received congratulations from the Imperial Government of China on his 150th and 200th anniversaries.

-The most famous country in terms of the number of centenarians is Japan, the second place belongs to Sweden, in the third place is Great Britain.
-The secret of longevity of the inhabitants of these countries can be considered eating a large number seafood, soy, green tea.
+The most famous country in terms of the number of centenarians is Japan, second place belongs to Sweden, and Great Britain is in third place.
+The secret to the longevity of the inhabitants of these countries can be considered the consumption of large quantity seafood, soy, green tea.
 According to modern scientists, the most long-lived people have a certain genetic combination that allows them to live long.
-All over the world such unique people only about 5%.
+All over the world there are such unique people only about 5%.
 Of course, life expectancy is influenced not only by this factor, but also by many other things: our lifestyle, various diseases, stress, ecology, nutrition.

-In the interdisciplinary science called "sociobiology" there is a special concept - longevity, or longevity.
-It combines all cases of high "survivability" - a phenomenon in which a person steps over the maximum possible age limits.
-On the present stage long-livers are people over 90 years old, but for some, even this is not a figure at all!
+In the interdisciplinary science called “sociobiology” there is a special concept - longevity, or longevity.
+It combines all cases of high “survival” - a phenomenon in which a person steps over the maximum possible age limits.
+On modern stage Persons over 90 years of age are recognized as centenarians, but for some even this is not a number at all!
 So how old were and are the oldest people in the world?

-Many of the oldest people in the world have passed away by now, such as Jeanne Louise Calment, who holds the absolute record in terms of age attained, both among those who have already died and among those who are living today.
-Jeanne was born in French city Arles on February 21, 1875, and died on August 4, 1997 - she was 122 years and 164 days old!
+Many of the oldest people in the world have died by now, for example, Jeanne Louise Calment, who became the absolute record holder in terms of age achieved both among those who have already died and among those living.
+Zhanna was born in French city Arle on February 21, 1875, and died on August 4, 1997 - she was 122 years and 164 days old!

 Kalman was born into a bourgeois family.
-Her father, Nicolas, who knew the art of shipbuilding perfectly, was a member of the city council.
-Mother Margaret, descended from a family of millers, was engaged in farming.
-The family had to endure a lot of grief - even before the birth of Zhanna, her parents buried 2 small children, a boy and a girl.
-However, the heirs that appeared after the Kalmans were distinguished by good genes and health.
+Her father Nicolas, who has excellent knowledge of shipbuilding art, was a member of the city council.
+Margaret's mother, who came from a family of millers, was involved in farming.
+The family had to endure a lot of grief - even before Zhanna was born, her parents buried 2 small children, a boy and a girl.
+However, the heirs who appeared after the Kalmans were distinguished by good genes and health.
 For example, Jeanne's brother, Francois, was also included in the category of centenarians - he was able to celebrate 97 birthdays.

-Jeanne has lived in Arles all her life.
-Already in adulthood, the woman recalled how, as a 13-year-old teenager, she worked part-time in her father's shop, where she met ...
-Vincent van Gogh himself, a Dutch post-impressionist painter!
-However, then the guest did not make any impression on Jeanne.
-Kalman noticed that the creator was dirty, smelly and unfriendly.
+Jeanne lived in Arles all her life.
+Already in adulthood, the woman recalled how, as a 13-year-old teenager, she worked part-time in her father’s shop, where she met...
+Vincent Van Gogh himself, a Dutch post-impressionist artist!
+However, then the guest did not make any impression on Zhanna.
+Kalman noticed that the creator was dirty, smelled bad and was unfriendly.

-It so happened that Jeanne survived both her husband Fernand Nicolas, who was her second cousin and died of poisoning with spoiled berries, and her daughter Yvonne, who died of pneumonia, and the grandson of Frederic Jean-Paul Billot, who died in a car accident.
-In order to maintain the opportunity to live comfortably, the lonely 90-year-old Jeanne made a deal with the lawyer François Raffret, the latter had to pay the woman 2,500 French francs a month in exchange for her apartment, which became the property of a lawyer only after Calment's death.
+It so happened that Jeanne survived her husband Fernand Nicolas, who was her second cousin and died of poisoning from spoiled berries, and her daughter Yvonne, who died of pneumonia, and her grandson Frederic Jean-Paul Billot, who was killed in a car accident.
+To maintain the opportunity to live comfortably, lonely 90-year-old Jeanne made a deal with lawyer François Raffret - the latter had to pay the woman 2,500 French francs monthly in exchange for her apartment, which became the property of the lawyer only after Calman's death.
 Alas, Raffre never saw this apartment.
-He assumed that the old woman would die soon, but he simply did not expect to run into a man whose age would be the greatest in all world history!
-As a result, the man died first, and the responsibility for the monthly payment of 2,500 French francs for 2 years passed to his widow.
-The apartment still went to the Raffre family, but paid for it was three times the real market value.
+He assumed that the old woman would soon pass away, but he simply did not expect to encounter a person whose age would be the greatest ever. world history!
+As a result, the man died first, and the obligation to pay 2,500 French francs monthly for 2 years passed to his widow.
+The apartment still went to the Raffre family, but they paid for it three times the real market value.

-Kalman smoked, and also did not refuse wine and chocolate, which she loved very much.
-The last sweet, containing useful antioxidants, in principle, is called by researchers almost the key to longevity - it turned out that almost all of the oldest people on Earth ate a lot of chocolate.
-If we talk about Jeanne, then she also included fruits, vegetables, olive oil, and was also actively involved in sports: fencing, tennis, bike rides.
+Kalman smoked and also did not give up wine and chocolate, which she loved very much.
+The latter sweet, containing beneficial antioxidants, is in principle called by researchers as perhaps the key to longevity - it turned out that almost all of the oldest people on Earth ate a lot of chocolate.
+If we talk about Zhanna, she also included fruits, vegetables, olive oil, and was also actively involved in sports: fencing, tennis, cycling.

-The next person is considered the oldest of all who live on Earth at the moment - the age of Japanese woman Tie Miyako is 117 years old.
-Just like Jeanne Calment, Tie is a woman - geneticists have established that it is the fair sex that, as a rule, live to the turn of 115 years.
-In the list of the oldest verified centenarians in history, there are only 6 men per 100 women.
+The next person is considered the oldest of all who currently lives on Earth - the Japanese woman Chie Miyako is 117 years old.
+Just like Jeanne Calment, Tie is a woman - geneticists have found that it is the fair sex who, as a rule, live to the age of 115.
+On the list of the oldest verified centenarians in history, there are only 6 men per 100 women.

 Tie was born on May 2, 1901.
 Today she lives in the port city of Yokohama.
-The secret of longevity in the case of Miyako is swimming and skiing, as well as the traditional Japanese diet, consisting of healthy rice and fish.
-Miyako stopped eating meat and also adopted a raw food diet, a practice that involves avoiding any thermally processed food (be it frying, boiling, steaming, in the oven, etc.).
+The secret of longevity in the case of Miyako is swimming and skiing, as well as the traditional Japanese diet, consisting of rice and fish that are healthy for the body.
+Miyako stopped eating meat, and also gave her preference to raw food eating - a practice that involves giving up any thermally processed food (whether frying, boiling, steaming, oven-cooking, etc.).

-A few years ago, Tie could easily get on skis and go down a steep slope, but at the moment she has difficulty moving and practically does not leave her house.
-Sports have been replaced by reading books: a woman reads 2-3 complete works in a week.
+A few years ago, Tie could easily get on her skis and go down a steep slope, but at the moment she has difficulty moving and practically does not leave her home.
+Sports have been replaced by reading books: in a week a woman reads 2-3 complete works.

 Japan is a country rich in centenarians in principle.
-Most recently, the title of the world's oldest person was held by Chie's compatriot Nabi Tajima, who lived for a total of 117 years, 260 days.
-She was born on August 4, 1900, i.e. turned out to be older than Miyako by only 1 year.
-Despite the fact that Nabi, who passed away on April 21, 2018, did not live to see her 120th birthday, she left behind a great legacy in the form of a close-knit family consisting of:
+Most recently, the title of oldest person in the world belonged to Chiya's compatriot, Nabi Tajima, who lived a total of 117 years and 260 days.
+She was born on August 4, 1900, i.e. turned out to be only 1 year older than Miyako.
+Although Nabi, who passed away on April 21, 2018, did not live to see her 120th birthday, she left behind a great legacy in the form of a close-knit family consisting of:

 • 9 children;